»Get Paid to Read Emails

 over 200 classic cars and vehicles which included tractors, fairground organs, stationary engines, commercial vehicles, motor bikes, steam saw mill, steam lorry and

 working exhibits.
-During the annual Castle Fraser steam and vintage fair there are stalls, kids rides, models, children's entertainment, terrier racing, dog and duck show,
+During the annual fair there are stalls, kids rides, models, children's entertainment, terrier racing, dog and duck show,

 traditional Scottish music, the Kintore Pipe Band, special children's activity area, Royal Navy display unit and food and drink.

-Castle Fraser Aberdeenshire often host Highland Games in the castle grounds.
-For example on Monday the 13 August 2007 there was mini Highland Games for primary 1 and 2 school children at Castle Fraser near Kemnay run by the National Trust for Scotland (NTS) and the Aberdeenshire Council Childcare Strategy team.
-These mini Highland Games included putting the stone, tossing the caber, tug o’ war and a cross country run.
+It often hosts Highland Games in the grounds.
+For example there was mini Highland Games for primary 1 and 2 school children.
+These included putting the stone, tossing the caber, tug o’ war and a cross country run.

-In December 2006 Castle Fraser, Kemnay, Inverurie, was visited by three camels who took part in a Christmas star pilgrimage procession.
+In December 2006 it was visited by three camels who took part in a Christmas star pilgrimage procession.
 This festive pageant was a

 recreation of the Nativity scene and the trio of camels carried the wise men to the stable where baby Jesus was born.
-The courtyard of Castle Fraser had been transformed
+The courtyard had been transformed

 to look like the stable where the Virgin Mary gave birth to Jesus with Joseph by their side.
 Other members of the cast were dressed as a sheep and donkey and watched